You-Gao/Blog/_life/2024-09-17-development.md

 <br/>

 Given my pessimism, but also seemingly wishful thinking for higher education, I want to make space for the future.
 Aren't we students bringing in these values and beliefs toward what we want from the university?
 The optimism here is that really the university does not have any choice but to play by these games of growing endowment funds, getting research grants, and practically teaching workable skills.
 I'm optimistic because we are the students that make up the institution!
 I think we have some say?
 Okay, I was motivated for a second, but it faded away.
 Why?
 Thinking back to Vinegar Hill when economic development was achieved through disregarding human/political dimensions, the same is happening here, just more subtle and less racist.
-UVA doesn't care as long as it gets paid.
+UVA doesn't care as long as it gets paid.[^3]

-** Note: Pretty fatalistic ending to the paragraph, but I'm still hopeful.

 ## What I Think of Development